 According to Dr. Karen Becker, DVM, the term hyperesthesia essentially means, 'abnormally high skin sensitivity.'
 Cats with this syndrome seem to display abnormal sensitivity along the back and spine when touched.
 Typically, the muscles beneath the skin contract and make the skin "roll" along the spine.

-Signs of the Disorder
+Signs of the Feline Hyperesthesia